TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

         by executing an *lr* command - then also press the black [Cfg] button twice to save the option to flash.
         An *ld* will send a Link and Macro datadump to the serial port.
 Note 4: Use Source = Destination then press [Lnk] - if the intention is to repeat the same macro more than once.
-Note 3: Pressing [Cpy] is the same as *cm* [EXE].
-Chaining macros have been implemented for all 36 MST 1-12 keys.
+Note 5: Pressing [Cpy] is the same as *cm* [EXE].
+Macro-linking have been implemented for all 36 M S T 1-12 keys.
+Note 6: All keys haves the same repeat period of 0.5 seconds - holding a key down after this time has elapsed will trigger a fairly rapid repeat.

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.